-Snellville, GA plumbers get asked all the time – do I really need a total home re-pipe?
-If a total home re-pipe sounds pretty major, it’s because it is.
-No one wants to face a “total home” anything.
+Decatur plumbers get asked all the time – do I need a total home re-pipe?
+If a total home re-pipe sounds major, it is because it is.
+No one wants to face a total home anything, except a total home makeover.
 It often means costs, inconvenience, and workers in and out of your home for days on end.

-A total home re-pipe is just what it sounds like.
-It’s when you have all of the old plumbing pipes in your house replaced with new ones.
-In the process, you get all new pipes and anew plumbing system.
-The only other time you might have all new plumbing is if you buy a new-build home.
+A total home re-pipe is just that.
+It is when you have all the old plumbing pipes in your house replaced with new ones.
+In the process, you get all new pipes and a new plumbing system.
+Generally, the only other time you might have all new plumbing is when buying or building a new home.

-Consider the age of your house.
-However old your house is, that’s how old your plumbing is.
+Consider the age of your Decatur home, and that is the age of your plumbing.
 Imagine how much water has gone through those pipes over the years.
-Now think about how corrosive water can be, especially if your local water supply has a lot of calcium and magnesium deposits making it particularly hard.
-That water can take a toll on the piping materials and make your water quality and delivery suffer.
-Your pipes can’t last forever, and if they an older material, their lifespan will not be what you hope.
-That’s when a re-pipe becomes a necessity.
+Now think about how corrosive water can be for plumbing systems.
+Especially a local water supply with high mineral content.
+Calcium and magnesium deposits take a toll on your pipes and appliances.
+Your pipes will not last forever, and if they are an older material, their lifespan will not be what you hope.
+That is when a re-pipe becomes a necessity.

-First things first, your plumbing team will determine what materials they will use and where.
-For most home projects, plumbers will use copper pipe for the main waste lines and the main water lines.
-All other water lines throughout your house will most likely be some type of plastic because of its longevity and durability.
-Once they know the scope of the project, they will give you a cost estimate for the complete job, including labor and materials.
+First things first, your Decatur plumbing team will send qualified plumbers to determine what pipe materials they will use and where.
+For most home projects, plumbers will use copper pipes for the main waste lines and the main water lines.
+All other water lines throughout your house will most likely be some type of PVC or plastic because of their longevity and durability.
+Once the plumber knows the scope of the replacement project, they will give you a cost estimate for the complete job, including labor and materials.

-Before the installers begin the work, they will cover the areas where they are working to protect your floors and furniture.
-They will carefully cut into the drywall in your walls and ceilings to locate the pipes and replace them.
-When the work is complete, they will patch and repair the areas affected.
-They'll leave your house looking just like it did before they started.
+Before the installers begin the replacement work, they will cover the areas where they are working to protect your floors and furniture.
+Then, they will carefully cut into the drywall in your walls and ceilings to locate the pipes and replace them.
+When the work is complete, after the pipes are installed, they will patch and repair the areas affected.
+Finally, they will leave your house looking just like it did before they started.

-It’s good to know that most of the work is done during the day while you are at work or have the ability to be out and about.
-That way, it won’t cause a huge disruption to your life and schedule.
-The whole process should take no longer than three to five days, depending on the size of your home.
-It’s unusual for pipes to require extensive excavation in order to access them.
-But if that’s the case, they will restore your home before the project is complete.
+Most of the work is done during the day while you are at work or can be out of the house.
+That way, it will not cause a huge disruption to your life and schedule.
+The entire process should take no longer than three to five days, depending on the size of your home.
+It is unusual for pipes to require extensive excavation to access them.
+But if that is the case, they will restore your home before the project is complete.

 You need a plumbing system you can rely on every day.
 But is it really worth it to consider re-piping your entire house?
 Here are some of the benefits you can expect from investing in all new pipes: